MuntaqimRahman/Image-Processing/README.md

 # Image-Processing
 Different types of image processing in c#.
+All testing was done with the Toronto picture in the folder.

 The following types of image processing exist in this application: